pallogu/NodeNeuralNetwork/Readme.md

 * numberOfExamplesPerNode
 * learningRate: This number is used in gradient descent
 * maxCostError: This parameter is used to stop training.
 If the value of cost function is less than maxCostError callback will be called
 * maxNoOfIterations: This parameter is used to stop training.
-The default value is Number.MAX_VALUE.
+The default value is Number.MAX_VALUE
+* model: This is the starting point for gradient descent optimisation.
+If you do not provide this one will be randomly generated.
+This is useful if you already have a model and want to adjust it by new examples.
+The *train* method calls the callback with trained model as parameter.

+##Optimisation

 ### Stochastic gradient descent
 Set: